maarten-dp/flastapi/README.md

 - depends (including context dependencies)
 - dependency_overrides

 Fastapi did a great job at integrating pydantic, as a marshaller for API endpoints, in an intuitive way.
-With this library I wanted to expose these capabilities in flast as well, for those who haven't found the ability to transition to newer techs (Or those who have a hard time dealing with change ;) )
+With this library I wanted to expose these capabilities in flask as well, for those who haven't found the ability to transition to newer techs (Or those who have a hard time dealing with change ;) )

 # Quickstart
 ```python